 Add to medium saucepan the oil, then the onion, garlic, capsicum and chilli along with the Mexican spice mix and saute covered, on low-medium heat, being careful not to burn, stirring occasionally until onion is transparent, around 5-7 minutes.

 Add the tomato paste, canned tomatoes and kidney beans, simmering on low-medium heat until thickened, for around 20-25 minutes, lid to the side to allow reduction of the sauce.
 Make sure you stir the beans regularly.
-Add a squeeze of lime at the end and more seasoning if needed.
+Add a good squeeze of lime at the end and stir through with more seasoning, if needed.

 Meanwhile, cook the quinoa as per instructions on the packet or check here for the instructions I use.